Aims and objectives

 Classical Art and Archaeology

-This course provides an introduction to the scope and potential of the art and archaeology of the Greek and Roman worlds.
-The first 8 lectures will offer an overview of the questions, methods, and themes of classical 'art' and archaeology, and introduce the importance and inter-relationship of these strands of knowledge for studying the Greek and Roman worlds.
-The following 16 lectures familiarise students with the range of material culture produced by different peoples across the chronological and geographical span of Classical Antiquity.
-The focus of these lectures is on key sites, issues and approaches.
+This course provides an introduction to the art and archaeology of the Greek and Roman worlds.
+The first 8 lectures will offer an overview of the questions, methods and themes of classical archaeology, and introduce their importance for studying the Greek and Roman worlds at large.
+The following 16 lectures familiarise students with the range of material culture produced across the chronological and geographical span of classical antiquity.
+The focus of these later lectures will be on key sites, issues and approaches.

 Classical and Comparative Philology and Linguistics

 Classical and Comparative Philology and Linguistics: 16 lectures (8 MT and 8 LT).
 The course is designed to introduce the systematic study of language in general and of the classical languages in particular, with the aim of supporting students’ language learning and consolidation while explaining both the concepts and techniques of modern descriptive and theoretical linguistics and the ways in which these can be fruitfully applied to the analysis of Greek and Latin.
 There will be discussion of selected testimonia from ancient authors and analysis of passages and examples taken from mainstream authors.
-An advanced knowledge of Greek or Latin is not presupposed; the lectures in Michaelmas Term do not require any knowledge of Greek.
+An advanced knowledge of Greek or Latin is not presupposed.

 Subject to Directors of Studies’ approval, supervisions will be organised centrally to complement the lectures.